bkocis/DRLND_Pr_1_Navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, your agent must get an average score of +13.

+### Report

+__The final report summarizing the code implementation and my solution of the environemnt is in the [`report.md`](https://github.com/bkocis/DRLND_Pr_1_Navigation/blob/master/report.md)__

 ### Getting Started